jliottard/music-list-player/README.md

 The project uses `Python 3.10` and it is not developped nor tested for earlier Python version.

-Python libraries are listed in the `requirements.txt` files.
-To import the dependencies in a virtual environment, run:
+Python libraries are listed in the `python_requirements/requirements.txt` files.
+To import the dependencies in a virtual environment you will need `pip` and `venv`, run:

 - On Linux: